EnderQuestMC/ColdCaller/README.md

 ### CLI

 You can also use it entirely from the command line.
-Simply install using pip `pip install coldcaller`.
+Simply install using pip `pip install https://github.com/regulad/ColdCaller.git`.

+You will need `pip3`, Python 3.10, and `git`.

 You can see help with `coldcaller -h`.